yangdongchao/RSTnet/readme.md

 We plan to support more SOTA streaming audio codec.
 Now, we have reproduced the MimiCodec.

 ## Multi-modal LLM
-We release the fine-tuning code for moshi now.
-In the next step, we will release the full recipes about pre-training, post-training.
-Furthermore, we also consider to add other SOTA speech-text foundation paradigms.
+We have released (1) the fine-tuning code for moshi (2) Pre-training speech-text foundation model recipes, which includes the following advantages:

+(1) Supports any LLM backbone, includes LLAMA, Gemma, Mistral, Phi, StableLM, Qwen

+(2) Supports Lora fine-tuning LLM backbone to save the GPU resources

+(3) Supports fully training for MLLM if you have ennough GPUs.

 ## Reference
 The implements of streaming audio codec and speech-text language models are based on previous codebase: